 Thanks to the efforts of Dave King and friends, Sequoia made a fast and reasonably uneventful trip up the coast to Port Angeles.
 With my friend Chip Gardes, I drove up to Port Angeles on Saturday and on Sunday we sailed across to Victoria.
 Despite 30 knot winds the day before, we were greeted with sunshine, light easterlies, and a massive 8-12 inch chop.
 So in reality, we motored most of the way, but enjoyed a nice sail in the last hour, 9 knots of wind on the beam.
 With a clean bottom, Sequoia slid effortlessly along at 4.5-5 knots.
 Nice!

 In Victoria we were assigned a guest moorage at the Causeway Marina, right in front of the historic Empress hotel.
-Mark Downing met us there after a reportedly nice romantic weekend in the city with his wife, Fern.
-Now is probably a great time to visit Victoria, as the massive crowds of people and boats that fill the city in the Summer were absent.
+Mark Downing met us there after a romantic weekend in the city with his wife, Fern.
+Now is probably a great time to visit Victoria, as the massive crowds of people and boats that fill the city in the summer were absent.

 Our job was to prepare the boat for shipping: remove the sails, dodger and loose deck gear, and make the boat even more secure than it would be for an ocean passage.
 Because the freighter lifting point was just aft of the mast, we had to set up the running backstays well forward of their normal position so that we could safely remove the standing backstay.

 It turned out that we had plenty of time to complete the prep work thanks to 36 hours of accumulated delays in the loading schedule.
 Although we breakfasted on Sequoia, we managed to find time for great dinners among the many fine restaurants of Victoria.
 We also took a side trip to Sooke (which we gringos were mispronouncing; it should rhyme with "duke").